Bauero/Assembly_Interpreter/README.md

 ## Supported Commands and Limitations

-<b>==Due to the complexity of interpreting assembly instructions, certain technical and logistical limitations have been introduced into the program!
-This means that not every program written in Assembly can be run or interpreted.==</b>
+<b><mark>Due to the complexity of interpreting assembly instructions, certain technical and logistical limitations have been introduced into the program ! <u>This means that not every program written in Assembly can be run or interpreted !</u></mark></b>

 #### Summary